Roma snatches 2-2 draw against title rival Inter Milan

 The result left Inter three points behind Serie A leader AC Milan, which won 2-0 at Benevento on Saturday.
 Both Milan teams are looking to end Juventus’ nine-year grip on the title.

-Inter remained three points above third-place Roma.
-Juventus can move to within a point of Roma if it wins at home to Sassuolo later, with the visitors surprisingly only a point behind the Bianconeri in the table.
+Inter, which plays Juventus next weekend, remained three points above third-place Roma.
+Juventus can move to within four points of Inter — with a match in hand — if it wins at home to Sassuolo later, with the visitors surprisingly only a point behind the Bianconeri in the table.

+“Let’s not forget that Roma are fighting for the same thing we are,” Inter coach Antonio Conte said.
+“Going away to the third-place team in the league and playing like this means we’re an organized and strong team.

+“We had the chance to kill off the game but couldn’t manage it, and let Roma back into it late on — because we were out of energy.
+It’s a shame because, with a few minutes to go, we were beating a strong side.”

 The match in the Italian capital was a direct battle for second spot and Inter threatened to take an early lead but Romelu Lukaku’s header was acrobatically fingertipped over the bar by Pau López.